elementor/wp2static/integration-tests/README.md

 ## Test system

- - NGINX on localhost:7000 and localhost:7001
+ - NGINX on localhost:7000, 7001, and 7002
  - MariaDB on mariadb/data/mysql.sock
  - PHP-FPM on php/fpm.sock
  - WordPress at localhost:7000
  - Bedrock at localhost:7001
+ - WordPress with basic auth at localhost:7002